Easily sync your certificates and profiles across your team (via match)

 Both your keys and provisioning profiles are encrypted using OpenSSL using a passphrase.

 Storing your private keys in a Git repo may sound off-putting at first.
-We did an in-depth analysis of potential security issues and came to the following conclusions:
+We did an analysis of potential security issues, see section below.

 What could happen if someone stole a private key?